sdegutis/90s.dev/site/public/guides/api-reference.md

 # API Reference

-This page gives an overview of all the classes and types exported from `/api.js`
+This page gives a birds eye overview of all the exports from `/api.js`

 To learn more about a given export, including its methods and properties: